btford/mary-poppins/README.md

-# Robo-Friend
+# Mary Poppins

-Your friendly Github PR and issue helper robot.
+Keeps your GitHub PRs and issues tidy.

 ## Config